-- 79 EFRAG agrees with the proposal in the DP to retain the requirement to disclose, to the extent practicable, the revenue and profit or loss of the combined entity for the current reporting period as though the acquisition date had been at the beginning of the annual reporting period. - 80 Whilst the information will be hypothetical, EFRAG considers that it will still be useful.
+- 7985 EFRAG agrees with the proposal in the DP to retain the requirement to disclose, to the extent practicable, the revenue and profit or loss of the combined entity for the current reporting period as though the acquisition date had been at the beginning of the annual reporting period. - Whilst the information will be on the revenue and profit or loss of the combined entity for the current reporting period as though the acquisition date had been at the beginning of the annual reporting period is hypothetical, EFRAG considers that it will still beis useful.
 Trend information about an entity's financial performance is important for users.
 A material acquisition in a financial year will make information about the past less useful for predicting the future.
-EFRAG assesses that the pro forma information could be helpful in this regard. - 81 The DP indicates that there are differences in how pro forma information is prepared.
+EFRAG assesses that the proforma information could be helpful in this regard.
+EFRAG, however, considers that the information provided will be non-GAAP in nature and this may result in practical issues.
+EFRAG has not formed a view on whether this information should be included in the financial statements (see paragraph 22 above) and is seeking views from constituents. - 8487 The DP indicates that there are differences in how pro forma information is prepared.
 EFRAG would not disagree with this.
 However, EFRAG also notes that the information would be non-GAAP information and, as such, subject to judgement.
 In addition, in some jurisdictions detailed guidance on the preparation of such information is provided by other authorities and organisations, for example, by stock exchanges.
 Accordingly, EFRAG does not consider that it should be a priority for the IASB to develop guidance on how to build pro forma measures.
-To help enhance comparability, EFRAG, however, suggests that the IASB provides a principlesbased definition for the new concepts of "acquisition-related" and "integration cost".
+To help enhance comparability, EFRAG, however, However, to the extent that the information should be provided in the financial statements, EFRAG suggests that the IASB provides a principles-based definition for the new concepts of "acquisition-related" and "integration cost".
+To help enhance comparability of the information.
 In addition, EFRAG would support entities providing explanations about the judgement applied in the preparation of the pro forma information.